-Approximately 62 ha was rehabilitated in 2021 and two sites were established here during this monitoring (T7 and T8).
-Results against completion criteria are presented in Table 10: All measures rated poorly, and weed presence was high, however no WoNS or declared plants were recorded.
+Approximately 62 ha was rehabilitated in 2021 and two sites were established here during the 2021 monitoring (T7 and T8).
+Results against completion criteria are presented in Table 10: All measures rated poorly, and weed presence was high (Figure 15), however no WoNS or declared plants were recorded.

-Table 10: Assessment of 2021 rehabilitation sites against completion criteria for 2021 monitoring
+Table 10: Assessment of 2021 rehabilitation sites against completion criteria for 2022 monitoring